 For more than eight centuries, the commanding Stephansdom cathedral has remained the nucleus around which the city has grown.
 Vienna of the Middle Ages is encapsulated behind it, and you could easily spend half a day or more just prowling the narrow streets and passageways.
 Stephansplatz is the logical starting point from which to explore Vienna's past and present.
-Streets here are named after medieval trades: while Bäckerstrasse was the street of the bakers, weavers peddled their wares on Wollzeile.
+Streets here are named after medieval trades: Bäckerstrasse was the street of the bakers, and weavers peddled their wares on Wollzeile.
 Legend has it that several Knights Templar were murdered in Blutgasse, or "Blood Alley."

 The Eastern City Center: Stephansdom and Medieval Vienna

 Explore The Eastern City Center: Stephansdom and Medieval Vienna

 Elsewhere In Vienna

 Across the Danube: the Second District